F1248/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 Boot into recoveryOS by pressing `Space` in the OpenCore Boot Picker (if you've it hidden, hold `esc` while starting up).

-* **Note:** If your disk name is something other than "Macintosh HD", make sure to change the path accordingly.
+* **Note:** If your disk name is something other than `Macintosh HD`, make sure to change the path accordingly.
 You can figure out your disk name by typing `ls /Volumes`.

 Go into terminal and first mount the disk by typing
 ```sh